dotgreg/tiro-notes/docs/guide-custom-tags.md

 - trigger a popup [```api.call("popup.prompt")```](client-api.md?id=popupprompt)
 - open a file in a new tab [```api.call("tabs.openInNewTab")```](client-api.md?id=tabsopeninnewtab)

+You can check the code of already developed custom tags [here](https://github.com/dotgreg/tiro-notes/tree/dev/custom-tags)

 ### Publish my custom tag to Tiro website
 You can do a Push Request (PR) in https://github.com/dotgreg/tiro-notes and add your own folder-name inside /custom-tags/MY_CUSTOM_TAG_NAME.